paulutsa/3033/Lab03.md

 - Introduction to Systernals
 - Overview of the main tools: Process Explorer, Process Monitor, Autoruns, and TCPView.
 - Creating and running a simple software executable.
-- Analyzing the executable using Sysinternals tools Part 1
+- Analyzing the executable using Sysinternals tools
-- Analyzing the executable using Sysinternals tools Part 2
+- Choose 3 other tools mentioned in Part 2 and screenshot your results.

 ### **1. Introduction to the Sysinternals Suite**